Venkatnagaram/mentor-apis-working/API_DOCUMENTATION.md

 - All timestamps are in ISO 8601 format
 - All dates are stored in UTC
-- Password must be at least 8 characters with uppercase, lowercase, number, and special character
-- Rate limiting: 5 requests per 15 minutes for auth endpoints
+- Rate limiting: 5 requests per 15 minutes for onboarding endpoints
-- Account lockout: 15 minutes after 5 failed login attempts
 - OTP expiry: 10 minutes
 - Default JWT expiry: 7 days